yammer/dropwizard-testing-integration/README.md

 The `com.yammer.dropwizard.testing.integration.TestServiceIntegrationTest` is an example of how the tools can be used to write an integration test.
 It uses the provided `ExampleService` dropwizard service.

+**NOTE** that the example starts and stops the dropwizard instance for each test.
+On larger test suites it might be useful to do this once (in the `@BeforeClass` and `@AfterClass` methods) and use a test endpoint for resetting state between tests.
+Extra care should be taken with respect to asynchronous tasks - Guava's `MoreExecutors.sameThreadExecutor()` may come in handy.